minhcly95/riscv_machine/doc/uart.md

 ## Architecture
 The main parts of the UART module are:
 - Transmitter (TX) and Receiver (TX) with their respective FIFOs to decode UART signals,
-- Control and Status Register (CSR) to store the configurations,
-- APB interface to connect with the bus.
+- Register file to store the configurations with an APB interface to connect to the bus.

 The UART module also includes an INTC to control the interrupt, and a clock generator to provide clock scaling for the TX and RX.